johnsusek/fluxus/README.md

-🚨 Code samples and examples will not work while refactoring for a greatly simplified v2 (v0.0.2?)

-⚠ Examples and usage section will be updated shortly

 # Fluxus

 Fluxus is an implementation of the Flux pattern for SwiftUI that replaces MVC, MVVM, Viper, etc.
 * Organize all your model data into a store and easily access in your views.
-* Use mutations and actions from your views to modify your app's state.
+* Use mutations to modify your app's state.
-* Use getters to retrieve data in exactly the format you need.
+* Use actions to perform asynchronous operations.
-* No more business or formatting logic in your views!
+* Keep your models and views as simple as possible.

 ## Requirements